-ROC's working interest in oil production from the Cliff Head Field averaged 643 BOPD, down 20% compared to the previous year due to natural decline.
+ROC's working interest in oil production from the Cliff Head Field averaged 499 BOPD, down 22% compared to the previous year due to Cliff Head 13 well being offline during 2H 2016.
+The well intervention was completed in December and by year end the well was back on line.